 (Disclosure: Some of the links below may be affiliate links.
 For more information, read my disclosure.)

 TransferWise and Revolut offer services that are quite similar.
 They are both proposing cheap money transfer in many different currencies.
 I now have both cards.
 But, I am mostly using my Revolut card.
-So, many of my readers asked me why I was mostly using my Revolut card where I could have only used my TransferWise card.
+So, many of my readers asked me why I was mainly using my Revolut card, where I could have only used my TransferWise card.
 Today, I am going to answer the question: Which is better between TransferWise and Revolut?

 When I started using Revolut, there was no way to top it up for free from my bank account since they did not have a Swiss bank account.
 Therefore, I was using a TransferWise card as an intermediary between my bank account and my Revolut account.
-Now, Revolut has a Swiss IBAN and I do not have to use my TransferWise card anymore.
+Now, Revolut has a Swiss IBAN, and I do not have to use my TransferWise card anymore.
 Let’s see why I am using Revolut more than TransferWise.

 For this comparison, I am only going to go over the personal accounts, not the business accounts.
 Both TransferWise and Revolut offer accounts for businesses.
 But this is out of scope for this article.
+So, let’s compare TransferWise vs Revolut.

 TransferWise is a private company based in the United Kingdom.
 It was launched in 2011.
 It is a money transfer service.
 From your TransferWise account, you can transfer money to any other users in almost any currency.
 You can also transfer money to a bank account.
 You can use money from your account with the Borderless MasterCard.